eeegor/ipps-api/README.md

 ### Redis

-Redis is an open source (BSD licensed), in-memory data structure store, in this case used as a cache broker.
-More infos [here](http://redis.js.org/)
+Redis is an open source (BSD licensed), in-memory data structure store, in this case, used as a cache broker.
+More info [here](http://redis.js.org/)

 ### Validator